• Skip to main content

 • Mash the bananas in a large bowl using a fork.

-• Next add in the sugar, oil, milk and just 1 tbsp of the biscoff spread and mix until combined.
+• Next add in the sugar, oil, milk and just 1 tablespoon of the biscoff spread and mix until combined.

 • Then mix in the flour and cocoa powder.